List of captive orcas: Taku

-Taku (9 September 1993 – 17 October 2007) was a male orca, who was born at SeaWorld Orlando in Florida.
+Taku (9 September 1993 – 17 October 2007) was a male orca born at SeaWorld Orlando in Florida.
 After birth, Taku spent most of his time with his mother Katina or Nyar, his younger half-sister.
 Three years later, Katina gave birth again to a female, Unna.
 On 25 August 2002, Katina gave birth to her fifth calf: a male, Ikaika.
 Unna was later moved to SeaWorld San Antonio in December 2002.
 Afterwards, Ikaika and Taku bonded to the point where Ikaika swam in mother-calf-position with Taku.
 On 18 November 2006, Taku was moved to SeaWorld San Antonio whereas Ikaika was moved to Marineland of Canada in Ontario.

 Takara soon became pregnant from Taku.
 On 23 November 2005, around 21:50 EST (4:50 pm), Takara went into labor with her second calf.
 Her daughter Kohana was at her side.
 Thirty-two minutes later around 22:22 EST (5:22 pm), Takara gave birth to a male calf (Taku's son/first calf) who was later to be named Trua.
 Taku sired another calf in 2006 with his mother Katina – Nalani, who was also his sister and the first surviving inbred calf.

 Taku died unexpectedly on 17 October 2007, at the age of 14 and was unusually large for his age, weighing over 7000 lb and at 22 ft long.
 Trainers were notified that Taku had been acting differently the Wednesday before his death.
-A NMFS Marine Mammal Inventory Report lists the cause of death as "severe multifocal interstitial pneumonia"; however, there are also peer-reviewed sources which have reported, based on necropsy results, the cause of death as West Nile virus contracted via a mosquito bite.
+A NMFS Marine Mammal Inventory Report lists the cause of death as "severe multifocal interstitial pneumonia"; however, also peer-reviewed sources which have reported, based on necropsy results, the cause of death as West Nile virus contracted via a mosquito bite.